 From the intermediate value theorem, there exists $y\in (-1,1)$ such that

 for the convex body $C$ we are interested in.
-In means that $C$ may be partitioned into $p_n$ convex bodies of equal area and the same value $y$ of the multivalued function $\phi_n$.
+It means that $C$ may be partitioned into $p_n$ convex bodies of equal area and the same value $y$ of the multivalued function $\phi_n$.
 Each of these bodies may in turn be partitioned into $p_{n-1}$ parts of equal area and the same value $y$ of the multivalued function $\phi_{n-1}$, and so on.
-Eventually, we obtain a partition of $C$ into $m=p_1\cdots p_n$ parts of equal area and the same value $y$ of the multivalued function $\phi_1$, which is in fact the single-valued perimeter function. \end{proof}
+Eventually, we obtain a partition of $C$ into $m=p_1\cdots p_n$ parts of equal area and the same value $y$ of the multivalued function $\phi_1$, which is in fact the single-valued function that we need to equalize. \end{proof}